dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 - `FILTER`: may contain a complex expression using the Boolean operators AND and OR, as well as comparison operators.
 The left argument of a comparison operator must be a query variable.
-  A Knora ontology entity IRI used in a `FILTER` must be a property IRI.
+  A DSP-API ontology entity IRI used in a `FILTER` must be a property IRI.
 - `FILTER NOT EXISTS`
 - `MINUS`
 - `OFFSET`: the `OFFSET` is needed for paging.
 It does not actually